Our Verdict

 Common questions about this comparison

-The MONSGA is a robot vacuum and mop combo, offering both vacuuming and wet mopping functionality in a single pass.
-The iRobot Roomba 105 does not have any wet mopping functionality, focusing solely on vacuuming.
+Yes, the MONSGA MS1 MAX is a 2-in-1 robot vacuum and mop combo, capable of both vacuuming and mopping simultaneously, while the Roomba 105 does not have this feature.

 Explore Other Categories